20 Retreats for Veterans & Active Duty Military

 Where do retreats take place?
 Shepherdsville, KY.

 What can you expect?
-Project Sanctuary hosts retreats across the country that are staffed and designed by the Certified Therapeutic Recreation Specialists (CTRS) and licensed counselors and social workers.
-All types of families, including single individuals and the LGBTQ+ community, are welcome at their retreats.
+Project Sanctuary hosts therapeutic retreats in five states across the country that are staffed and designed by Certified Therapeutic Recreation Specialists, licensed counselors and social workers.

 Where do retreats take place?
 Various locations across the U.S.